Galavec/javaExercises/README.md

 - Check if an entered number is positive or negative.
 (PositiveOrNegativeNumber)
 - Check if a number is between a range.
 (CheckTheNumberBetweenRange)
 - Prints the number of rows.
 (PrintRows)
+- Average age and percentage of people older than fifty years.
+(AverageAge)

 ## Commands or process to execute file:
 1. Compile: javac fileName.java